datapfranc/datapfranc.github.io-src/content/BRD_stat.md

 We see reviewer from Goodreads are slightly less harsh than LT by an average of 0.3 (rating was) ? whereas reviewer from GR are the least.....
 However, Lt's reviewer tend to be more alike given the smaller standard deviation...

+### Site reviewers correlation

 Are reviewer's between different site in agreement with each other?
-This can be answered by calculating correlation coefficient of our score variables by sites:
+This can be answered by calculating correlation coefficient of our score variables:

 | Site          | Librarything | Goodreads | Babelio |
 | :-----------  | :----------: | :--------:| :------:|